 - Equip drivers and truck unloading crews with a trailer door safety strap to apply to both swinging doors.

 - Stress to drivers that they should stand to the side rather than in front of the opening door.
-Obviously if heavy cargo comes tumbling out of the truck, they don’t want to be standing in its path.
+Obviously, if heavy cargo comes tumbling out of the truck, they don’t want to be standing in its path.

-How to tell if Inventory has Fallen Against the Trailer Door in Transit
+How to Tell If Inventory Has Fallen Against the Trailer Door in Transit

 The Truck Trailer Manufacturers Association warns everyone to operate tractor trailer doors under the assumption that they are not securement devices.
-This principle (a) means when loading product, workers should not depend on the trailer doors to secure anything, and (b) means that when unloading product, workers should not assume the truck trailer’s doors will hold anything back if it’s fallen against them in transit.
+This principle (a) means that when loading product, workers should not depend on the trailer doors to secure anything, and (b) means that when unloading product, workers should not assume the truck trailer’s doors will hold anything back if it’s fallen against them in transit.

 With side-opening trailer doors, a way to tell if something’s fallen against the doors during transit is if it’s difficult to open more than an inch past the release point.
-If so, triple check everything is out of the path of inventory that may spill out of the trailer, and always keep the door between yourself and the inventory.
+If so, triple-check everything is out of the path of the inventory that may spill out of the trailer, and always keep the door between yourself and the inventory.
 Even if you think you’re sure the load is secure, still keep that door between it and you.

 Better safe than sorry.